 We hear a lot about elephants and big cats in the circus, but what about bears?
 They don’t choose to perform, either, and if you saw how they were treated, you would never go to a circus that uses animals again.

-A PETA Asia observer visited 10 circuses and training facilities in Suzhou, China, and learned that in order to “teach” bear cubs to walk on their hind legs, trainers chain them by their necks and tether them to a wall.
+A PETA Asia observer visited 10 circuses and training facilities in Suzhou, China, and learned that in order to “teach” bear cubs to walk on their hind legs, trainers chained them by their necks and tethered them to a wall.
 This forces them to remain upright, sometimes for hours on end.

 No matter how exhausted or scared they are, the cubs must continue to stand, or they could choke or hang themselves.

 Others are tethered by a short rope that’s tied to a hook in the ground, making it impossible for them to move more than a few inches in any direction.